kimbond0071/5580FinalProject/README.md

 .
 ├── simulation.py       # Simulation engine (data structures, schedulers, experiments)
 ├── main_report.ipynb   # Final report + methods/figures appendix
-└── README.md           # Project description and run instructions
+├── data/               # Folder containing all generated CSV data files └── README.md           # Project description and run instructions
 ```

+All CSV data output by the appendix experiments will be saved in the `data/` folder.
+This keeps the project directory clean and makes it easier to locate all results files.

 `main_report.ipynb` expects `simulation.py` to be in the same directory so that it can be imported directly with `import simulation` without any manual directory changes.